 Our team offers complete dentofacial orthopedics.
 Using our years of individual and collective experience, we can diagnose misalignments of your teeth or jaw and abnormalities in the facial bone structure.
 This information allows us to create and carry out an individualized treatment plan that uses principles of both orthodontics and dentofacial orthopedics.

-If you have any questions about dentofacial orthopedics in Burke and Fairfax, Virginia, or if you want to make an appointment with Dr. Sherif Elhady, contact Trü Orthodontics at 703-440-0100.
+If you have any questions about dentofacial orthopedics in Burke, Fairfax, Gainesville and Herndon, Virginia, or if you want to make an appointment with Dr. Sherif Elhady, contact Trü Orthodontics at 703-440-0100.